29 Awesome Things to Do in Sedona Besides Hiking 2024

 How many days do you need to explore Sedona?

-While a single day may not cover all of Sedona’s offerings, it provides a delightful taste of the stunning scenery and diverse activities the area has to offer, making it a worthwhile and memorable visit.
+While a single day may not cover all of Sedona, it’ll provide a taste of the stunning scenery and unique activities the area has to offer, making it a worthwhile and memorable visit.

-Whether you’re up in a hot air balloon, treating yourself to a spa day, or diving into the vortex energy, Sedona’s got diverse experiences.
+Whether you’re up in a hot air balloon, treating yourself to a spa day, or absorbing the vortex energy, Sedona’s got diverse experiences.

 So, embrace the unique charm of this Arizona gem and discover what else it has to offer besides its trails.